alexey-grigorovich-clearscale/ai-tools-workshop-202404/slides.md

 ---

-# Task 5: interaction with an unfamiliar API
+# Task 5: interaction with an Unfamiliar API

 <v-click>